slang-i18n/slang/README.md

             - classicClass.aMapInClass
 ```

-Now you can access this via key:
+Now you can access the translations via keys:

 ```dart
 String a = t.thisIsAMap['hello world'];